ironpeakservices/ironpeak.be/content/blog/crouching-t2-hidden-danger.md

 ## TL;DR

-**TL;DR: all recent macOS devices are no longer safe to use if left alone, even if you have them powered down.**
+**TL;DR: recent Macs (2018-2020, T2 chip) are no longer safe to use if left alone and physical access was possible, even if you had them powered down.**

 - The root of trust on macOS is inherently broken
 - They can bruteforce your FileVault2 volume password
 - They can alter your macOS installation
 - They can load arbitrary kernel extensions
-- Only possible on physical access

 ## Timeline